ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 * Unweighted Backward Link - Numeric
 * Unweighted Construction Link - Numeric

-These fields must jabe the same types as their weighted counterparts in the Output records.
+These fields must have the same types as their weighted counterparts in the Output records.

 ## 6.0 Method